 Oil pulling is a traditional Indian folk remedy meant to improve oral hygiene and remove toxins from the body.

-Coconut oil is a popular choice because it has a pleasant taste and offers many additional health benefits.
+Coconut oil is a popular choice because it has a pleasant taste and offers many health benefits.

 Streptococcus mutans is one of the primary types of bacteria in the mouth that cause plaque and gingivitis.
-One study found that daily swishing with sesame oil significantly reduced Streptococcus mutans in saliva in as little as one week (
+One study found that daily swishing with sesame oil significantly reduced Streptococcus mutans in saliva in as little as 1 week (

 To oil pull, put 1 tablespoon (15 ml) of coconut oil in your mouth and push and pull the oil through your teeth.
 Coconut oil is solid at room temperature, so you may need to wait a few seconds for it to melt.
-Continue the oil pulling for a full 15–20 minutes.
+Continue the oil pulling for 15–20 minutes.

 Be sure to spit the coconut oil into a toilet or trash can, as it could return to solid form once in your drain pipes and cause a clog.

 Unlike many other tooth whitening methods, coconut oil pulling does not expose your teeth to acid or other ingredients that erode the enamel.
-This means it is safe to do daily.
+This means it’s safe to do daily.

 Baking soda has natural whitening properties, which is why it’s a popular ingredient in commercial toothpaste.

 Additionally, baking soda creates an alkaline environment in your mouth, which prevents bacteria from growing (

 This isn’t a remedy that will whiten your teeth overnight, but you should notice a difference in the appearance of your teeth over time.

 Science has not yet proven that brushing with plain baking soda will whiten your teeth, but several studies show that toothpaste containing baking soda can improve dental health and may have a whitening effect.

 To use this remedy, mix 1 teaspoon of baking soda with 2 teaspoons of water and brush your teeth with the paste.
 You can do this a few times per week.

 Hydrogen peroxide is a natural bleaching agent that also kills bacteria in your mouth (14).